Road Trip in Arkansas

 Foreign Drivers Licensing Requirements

-If you're visiting Arkansas from another country and plan on driving, you must have an International Driver's Permit (IDP) and a valid driver's license from your home country.
-You can contact your country's department of motor vehicles to request an IDP.
+If you're visiting Arkansas from another country and plan on driving, you must have an International Driver's License that is valid for no more than 1 year and a valid driver's license from your home country.
+You can contact your country's licensing agency for an International Driver's license.

 If you don't have both forms of driving documentation, Arkansas law enforcement will not recognize you as a legal driver.